JoshuaOliphant/ResumeRocket/upgrade_spec.md

 The integration will be considered successful when:

-1. Users can authenticate and access all features through the Next.js frontend
+1. ✅ Users can authenticate and access all features through the Next.js frontend
-2. All data is correctly fetched and displayed from the backend
+2. ✅ All data is correctly fetched and displayed from the backend
-3. Resume customization works end-to-end with proper loading states
+3. ✅ Resume customization works end-to-end with proper loading states
-4. Anthropic prompt caching reduces API costs by at least 30%
+4. ✅ Anthropic prompt caching reduces API costs by at least 30%
+5. ✅ Navigation and layouts provide a seamless user experience across devices
+6. ✅ Job management features allow complete workflow for resume optimization
-5. The application performs well in production-like conditions
+7. The application performs well in production-like conditions

 ## Post-Launch Considerations